CUBRID/cubrid-manual/en/install.rst

 * **cubrid.conf**

   A configuration file for server.
 You can use it to configure the following values: database memory, the number threads based on the number of concurrent users, communication port between broker and server, etc.  The port that a master process uses is called cubrid_port_id and its default value is 1523.
-For details, see `cubrid.conf Configuration File and Default Parameters <#pm_pm_db_setting_htm>`_ .
+For details, see :ref:`cubrid-conf-default-parameters`.

 * **cubrid_broker.conf**

   A configuration file for broker.
 You can use it to configure the following values: broker port, the number of application servers (CAS), SQL LOG, etc. The port that a broker uses is called **BROKER_PORT** .
 A port you see in the drivers such as JDBC is its corresponding broker's port. **APPL_SERVER_PORT** is a port that a broker application server (CAS) uses and it is added only in Windows.
 The default value is  **BROKER_PORT** +1.
 The number of ports used is the same as the number of CAS, starting from the specified port's number plus 1.
-For details, see `Parameter by Broker <#pm_pm_broker_one_htm>`_ .
+For details, see :ref:`parameter-by-broker`.

   The **CCI_DEFAULT_AUTOCOMMIT** broker parameter is supported since 2008 R4.0.
 The default value in the version is **OFF** and it is later changed to **ON** .
 Therefore, users who have upgraded from 2008 R4.0 to 2008 R4.1 or later versions should change this value to **OFF** or configure the auto-commit mode to **OFF** .